 One particular aspect about the way Diptyque sources vetiver caught our attention: The vetiver raw material for Vetyverio comes from special fair-trade community-assistance project in Haiti that has been set up with support from Givaudan.
 Diptyque promises to invest in this project over the long term, committing to buying certified organic, ESR (Equitables, Solidaires et Responsables) vetiver essence harvested from plots of land in three villages.
 The project will help ensure the longevity of the supply chain of this very special vetiver which is so essential to the island of Haiti.
 Well done, Diptyque!

 Haiti, home of a special type of vetiver.
-Photo: Diptyque.
+Photo courtesy of Diptyque.

 Vetyverio Eau de Parfum: beyond gender.